techbyadi/house-hop/README.md

 ## Attributions

 * [Rapid API](https://rapidapi.com/) for providng free API named **Realty in US** to reproduce public data and features of Realtor - [realtor.com](realtor.com)
+* [Heroku](https://www.heroku.com/): For providing a platform that enabled the deployment and hosting of this app
 * [Coolors](https://coolors.co/) for offering an excellent tool to generate vibrant color palettes!
 * [Icons8](https://icons8.com/icons) for providing high quality HTML, CSS, and JavaScript logos!